"Do not say a little in many words but a great deal in a few."

 In antiquity, Pythagoras was credited with many mathematical and scientific discoveries, including the Pythagorean theorem, the five regular solids, the Theory of Proportions, the sphericity of the Earth, and the identity of the morning and evening stars as the planet Venus.
 It is said that he was the first man to call himself a philosopher (“lover of wisdom”) and that he was the first to divide the globe into five climatic zones.
 It is possible that many of the accomplishments credited to him likely originated earlier or were made by his colleagues or successors.

 Pythagoras influenced Plato, whose dialogues, especially Timaeus, exhibit Pythagorean teachings.
 Pythagorean ideas on mathematical perfection also influenced ancient Greek art.
-Pythagoras continued to be regarded as an important philosopher throughout the Middle Ages and his philosophy had a major impact on scientists such as Copernicus, Kepler, and Isaac Newton.
+Pythagoras’ philosophical ideas had a major impact on scientists such as Copernicus, Kepler, and Isaac Newton and he continued to be seen as a very important philosopher throughout the Middle Ages.
 Pythagorean symbolism was used throughout early modern European esotericism and his teachings as portrayed in Ovid’s Metamorphoses influenced the modern vegetarian movement.